PRProd/HA-Firemote/README.md

 <br>

 ## Download and Setup via Home Assistant UI & HACS
-1. Turn on ADB/USB debugging on your Amazon, onn., Shield, Xiaomi, Chromecast, or Android TV device - [Video Tutorial](https://www.youtube.com/watch?v=XL7neKn1d-Y)
+1. Turn on ADB/USB/Network debugging on your Amazon, onn., Shield, Xiaomi, Chromecast, or Android TV device - [Video Tutorial](https://www.youtube.com/watch?v=XL7neKn1d-Y)
+    - For NVIDIA Shield users, be sure to turn on **Network debugging** (not shown in the video)
     - (does not apply to Apple TV or Roku users)
 1. Connect your device to Home Assistant:
    - Amazon, Chromecast, Shield, onn., Xiaomi, or Android TV users: